 A climatology from soundings was used as the prior for the TROPoe retrievals.
 Recentering of this prior based on a surface water vapor measurement was performed for each retrieved profile.
-Radiances from the AERI in the following wavenumber bands were used in the retrievals: 538.0-588.0, 612.0-618.0, 624.0-660.0, 674.0-713.0, 713.0-722.0, 860.1-864.0, 872.2-877.5, 898.2-905.4 cm-1.
+Zenith observations from all MWR channels are included in both sets of retrievals.
 Temperature and water vapor observations from a surface station and RAP analysis temperature and water vapor profiles above 4 km are also used in the retrievals.
-Cloud-based height information from a Doppler lidar was included as well.
+Cloud-based height information from a Doppler lidar was included for retrievals that occurred after 15Z on 24 June 2022.
 The retrieved profiles are available every 10 minutes.